Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

   serial connection.
 This is the default serial port to connect to your host PC via an IDC to DB9 adapter cable.
 - RS232 AUX
-  Used for auxillary serial communication.
-The Baud rate of the AUX port can be programatically controlled to support slower rates for older devices.
+  Used for auxiliary serial communication.
+The Baud rate of the AUX port can be programmatically controlled to support slower rates for older devices.
   Typically, one would use this to connect to another serial device or modem.
 - Printer
   A 26pin IDC connector requiring an IDC to DB25 adapter cable to connecting to